fmvilas/Didgeridoo-IDE/readme.md

 		compound s

 * You should have Didgeridoo listening on port 3000, so go to your web browser and navigate to **localhost:3000/ide**

+##Server side

+###CompoundJS

+Didgeridoo is using CompoundJS, which is a framework that works on top of [Express](http://www.expressjs.com).

+CompoundJS creates a server instance listening at port 3000 by default.
+If you want Didgeridoo running on another port you can specify it as follows:

+	# Listen on port 80 (you might need to sudo)
+	sudo compound s 80

+###MongoDB

+Didgeridoo is using MongoDB, which is a NoSQL Document-oriented database.

+For those with a relational databases background:

+Compared to relational databases, for example, collections could be considered as tables as well as documents could be considered as records.
+But they are different: every record in a table has the same sequence of fields, while documents in a collection may have fields that are completely different.
+For example, we can have 2 users with different sets of information, like this:

+	{
+		users: [
+			{
+				name: "Fran",
+				age: 29
+			},
+			{
+				email: "john@didgeridoo.io",
+				eyeColor: "blue"
+			}
+		]
+	}

 ##Client side